How Do the Collections Grow?

-The Harvard Art Museums acquire new objects by gift, bequest, and purchase.
+The Harvard Art Museums acquire new objects by purchase, gift, and bequest.
 The text that follows describes how curators think about the objects being considered for acquisition.
-It is excerpted from guidelines and procedure adopted in January 2009, codifying practices that had been followed for many years.
+It is excerpted from a larger document outlining established guidelines and procedures, which were revised and adopted in 2022.

 Diane Heath Beever Curator of the Collection, Division of Asian and Mediterranean Art

 Curator of the Collection, Division of European and American Art